-1. Leaves of absence may be granted for one or two regular terms and may not be granted for a period longer than one academic year, except in exigent circumstances.
+- 1. Leaves of absence may be granted for one or two regular terms and may not be granted for a period longer than one academic year, except in exigent circumstances.
 The year begins from the start of the first term on leave.
 First year students granted leaves may be required to be on leave for a full year due to the year-long first year program.
 JD students are allowed to take only one leave of absence during their time at GGU School of Law.
-Once students register for courses at the end of their leaves, they have officially returned from leave.

-- 2. In order to extend a leave of absence, students must submit written petitions for an extension to the Associate Dean or Director for Law Student Support before the expiration of their original leave.
+Once students register for courses at the end of their leaves, they have officially returned from leave. - 2.
+In order to extend a leave of absence, students must submit written petitions for an extension to the Associate Dean or Director for Law Student Support before the expiration of their original leave.
 Students who wish to return to the School of Law before the expiration of their leave of absence must comply with the appropriate notice deadlines in the section below.
 Students who fail to provide timely written notice or to request an extension of a leave before the original leave expires may be denied permission to return to Golden Gate University and may be administratively withdrawn. - 3.
 Students who receive permission to take a leave of absence in the middle of a term must complete the appropriate paperwork concerning the courses in which they are enrolled, in addition to completing the Request for Leave of Absence or Visit Away Status.
 For each course, students must do one of the following: (1) complete the course requirements and earn credit or a grade; (2) withdraw from the course; or (3) request an incomplete grade.
 The Associate Dean or Director for Law Student Support determines what options are available for which courses depending on students' individual circumstances and the nature of each course and its place in the JD curriculum.
-Students are advised to consult with a financial aid counselor regarding the impact of withdrawing or taking an incomplete grade in the middle of a term. - 4.
-When students plan to return from a leave of absence, they must submit a Notice of Intent to Return from Leave of Absence to the Associate Dean or Director for Law Student Support by the following deadlines: June 1 for fall; October 1 for spring; and March 1 for summer.
+Students should consult with a financial aid counselor regarding the impact of withdrawing or taking an incomplete grade in the middle of a term.

+4. When students plan to return from a leave of absence, they should submit a Notice of Intent to Return from Leave of Absence to the Associate Dean or Director for Law Student Support by the start of priority registration for the term in which the student intends to return from leave.
+Delays in completing this step may affect the availability of courses and/or the timing of financial aid disbursements.

 To be considered to have officially returned from leave, a student must complete registration (i.e., pay in full or make other arrangements to pay registration charges) by the last day of General Registration for that term.
-Students are well advised to consult with Financial Aid regarding deadlines for applying for aid. - 5.
-All JD students returning from a leave of absence must receive approval of their schedules from the Associate Dean or Director for Law Student Support before being permitted to register.
+Students are well advised to consult with Financial Aid regarding deadlines for applying for aid.

+- 5. All JD students returning from a leave of absence must receive approval of their schedules from the Associate Dean or Director for Law Student Support before being permitted to register.
 The Associate Dean or Director also may require documentation to show that the conditions necessitating the leave (medical or otherwise) have been resolved. - 6.
 JD students who have completed a minimum of two semesters and are on a leave of absence during the spring semester will be evaluated for academic standing following the completion of the first fall or spring semester back from leave.